 RSE equips students with the information, skills and values to have safe, fulfilling and enjoyable relationships and to take responsibility for their sexual health and well-being.
 It should help students to learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.

-At Turing House we deliver RSE through PHSE lessons, Assemblies, Tutor Time and lesson time.
+At this school we deliver RSE through PHSE lessons, Assemblies, Tutor Time and lesson time.
 External visitors such as the School Nurse may visit to deliver specific topics and facilitate discussions.
 We encourage students and teachers to share and respect each other’s views and generate an atmosphere where questions and discussion on sexual matters can take place without any stigma or embarrassment.